 About the Award: The Catholic University of Louvain is Belgium’s largest French-speaking university.
 It is located in Louvain-la-Neuve, which was expressly built to house the university.
 UCL has satellite campuses in Brussels, Charleroi, Mons and Tournai.
 The PhD scholarship for students from developing countries reflects its wish not only to help strengthen the academic systems of developing countries but also to create new partnerships between UCL and research or higher education institutions in these countries.

-- originate from a developing country
+- be from a developing country;

 Number of Awardees: Not specified

 Value and Duration of Scholarship: Recipients receive a UCL PhD scholarship that includes support for no more than 36 months and, if necessary, one or more round-trip airline tickets between the international airport nearest to the recipient’s home country residence and Brussels Airport.